Four downloadable posters celebrating trailblazing women perfect for displaying in classrooms and kids' rooms!

 American lawyer and judge Ruth Bader Ginsburg has devoted her career to breaking new ground — and fighting for equality.
 As a lawyer, she co-founded the Women's Rights Project at the ACLU and argued landmark discrimination cases.
 As a professor for Columbia Law School, she became the first woman to receive tenure and co-wrote the first law school casebook on sex discrimination.
 As a judge for the U.S. Court of Appeals, and then the second female justice on the U.S. Supreme Court, her keen legal mind — and searing dissents — have become famous.
 In fact, on the Internet, she achieved unexpected fame under the nickname Notorious R.B.G.!
 For all the changes that she has seen over her lifetime, there is one more law she hopes to see pass: the Equal Rights Amendment.
 "Legislation can be repealed.
 It can be altered," she observed.
 "That principle belongs in our Constitution."

 Resources: Children can learn about Ruth Bader Ginsburg's life and influence in the picture books I Dissent: Ruth Bader Ginsburg Makes Her Mark for ages 5 to 9 and Ruth Bader Ginsburg: The Case of R.B.G.
 Versus Inequality for ages 6 to 9.
 Adults will enjoy the biography inspired by her Tumblr fame, Notorious RBG: The Life and Times of Ruth Bader Ginsburg; which is also now available in a Young Readers' Edition for ages 8 to 13.
-Adult fans will also appreciate her powerful memoir, My Own Words, and fun exercise book The RBG Workout.
+Adult fans will also appreciate the stunning new biography Ruth Bader Ginsburg: A Life, her powerful memoir, My Own Words, and the fun exercise book The RBG Workout.